Emergency Response

 Originally named the Gloucester County Communications Center, we began operations, dispatching 12 Fire Departments and 8 ambulance squads.
 Today we dispatch all 41 Fire Departments, 6 ambulance Squads, and 4 Paramedic units.
 Gloucester County is the first in the State of New Jersey to do Regional Countywide Emergency Medical Services.

-Our Police Communications Center began operations on January 5, 2000, dispatching for 8 municipalities, and the Gloucester County Sheriffs Department.
-Today we dispatch for all 24 municipalities along with Prosecutors Office, Special Weapons and Tactics (SWAT), and Emergency Response Team (ERT) Teams.
+Our Police Communications Center began operations on January 5, 2000, dispatching for 8 municipalities, and the Gloucester County Sheriff's Department.
+Today we dispatch for all 24 municipalities along with Gloucester County Prosecutor's Office, Gloucester County Special Weapons and Tactics (SWAT), and the Gloucester County Mobile Deployment Team (MDT) Teams.